DenizzEmre/Chicago_Car_Crashes_Analysis/README.md

 >- Key Goal: Utilize data insights to ensure the success and safety of autonomous transportation services.

 >- Specific Focus: Understanding crash patterns in Chicago.

+# Data Understanding and Observations

+There are three separate data: crashes, people, and vehicles.
+The data can be found here: <a href="https://www.google.com/" target="_blank">Google</a>